moonsoo-choi/moonsoo-choi.github.io/onelightenment.md

 - (Unknown) Be careful what you wish for, because you may get it

-### Long time ago...
+### sometime before 2020
 - (Unknown) "For sale: Baby shoes.
 Never worn."
-	* Popularly attributed to Ernest Hemingway, but the exact attribution is unknown...
+	* Popularly attributed to Ernest Hemingway, but the exact attribution is unknown.